Virgil Smith Jr.

 Virgil K Smith (born December 18, 1979) is a Democratic former member of the Michigan House of Representatives and Michigan Senate.
 Smith previously represented the 4th Senate district, which is composed of Allen Park, Lincoln Park, Southgate and the north side of Detroit.
 From 2003 to 2008, Smith represented State House district 7, comprising the northern tier of Detroit.

 Personal life

 Smith is the son of Third Judicial Circuit of Michigan of retired Chief Judge and former Michigan State Senator Virgil C. Smith.
+In 2000, he was arrested for possessing alcohol whilst underage.

+In 2004, Smith's license was revoked after facing two different alcohol-related offenses.
+It was reinstated in 2008.
+In 2010, he was pulled over on allegations he had been driving under the influence but was not charged.

 On May 6, 2009, Smith married Anistia Thomas.
-Smith filed for divorce in July 2009, citing a marital breakdown beyond repair.
-Thomas denied that there was a breakdown in the marriage and counter-sued for an annulment.
-Smith later consented to his wife's request for the annulment, which Wayne County Circuit Judge Charlene Elder granted on October 6, 2009.
-The couple have no children.

-Smith and Thomas consented to an intimate relationship after the annulment, prior to a May 2015 incident at Smith's home, where Smith accused Thomas of intruding at his property, which resulted in Smith shooting at Thomas' vehicle.
+Smith filed for divorce in July 2009 and Thomas counter-sued for an annulment.
+Smith consented and it was granted on October 6, 2009.
+In May, 2015, Smith was charged with felonious assault, domestic violence, malicious destruction of property and felony firearm charges after he shot Thomas's car.
+Thomas was granted a Personal Protection Order against Smith as a result of the incident.
+In 2016, Smith plead guilty to the malicious destruction of personal property, a felony, and was sentenced to ten months in prison.